-When looking at outdoor hazards, it boils down to the changes that occur when rain, snow or icy weather hit.
-This in turn has an affect on indoor surfaces as well when water and ice is tracked in from shoes.
+When looking at outdoor hazards, it boils down to the changes that occur when rain, snow, or icy weather hits.
+This in turn, has an effect on indoor surfaces as well when water and ice are tracked in from shoes.

 - Sidewalks and parking lots should always be monitored for deterioration and be kept in good repair.

 - Sloped sidewalks or parking lot areas can become hazardous when wet or icy.
-Having alternative steps or areas with skid resistant surface and handrails can greatly reduce this hazard.
+Having alternative steps or areas with skid-resistant surfaces and handrails can greatly reduce this hazard.

-- When snow or ice hits, walking areas should be cleared for safe travel and treated.
+- Walking areas should be cleared for safe travel and treated when snow or ice hits.

 Indoor areas should be monitored and corrected as needed on a regular basis as well.

-- There should be plan in place for mopping during slow times or after hours.
+- There should be a plan for mopping during slow times or after hours.
 Wet floor signs should always be placed afterward.
-Employees should know that they are to report any wet floor surface and a wet floor should be placed until area is cleaned and dried.
+Employees should know that they are to report any wet floor surface, and a wet floor should be placed until the area is cleaned and dried.

 - Absorbent non-slip mats should be used at all entries to eliminate as much moisture being transferred to the floor as possible.

-- Non slip matting that drains well should be placed in any food preparation or other high liquid-producing areas.
+- Non-slip matting that drains well should be placed in any high liquid-producing areas.

-- Procedures should be in place for regular housekeeping of commonly wet areas including mopping, absorbing, squeegeeing the liquid.
+- Procedures should be in place for regular housekeeping of commonly wet areas, including mopping, absorbing, and squeegeeing the liquid.